 \subsection{Results and Discussion of Policy Optimization for CoT2}

 \textbf{MNNS evaluation:} Table \ref{tab:grpo_entropy_results} provides our results for the MNNS task and demonstrates that, for each $K\in\{1,3,6\}$, CoT2-MTS significantly improves validation accuracy relative to the discrete SFT baseline ($39.76\%$), with moderate $K$ yielding the best final performance.
 We also observe that smaller $K$‐values correspond to larger reductions in token‐level entropies, suggesting that the model becomes more confident at each intermediate step by learning to commit to fewer tokens.
 This suggests a curriculum on $K$—starting small and gradually increasing—could potentially further improve the training on the MNNS task.
-Interestingly, the third token’s entropy remains relatively high, which might indicate that the model continues to hedge among several partial expansions at that step, which may help preserve useful diversity of reasoning.
-Therefore, CoT2-MTS enables a model trained with discrete SFT to produce continuous outputs and helps it achieve better performance.
-Finally, \Cref{app:exp-results-grpo} shows that the CoT2 model with CSFT achieves a strong performance once the embedding dimension is sufficiently large (compared to the results in Table \ref{tab:grpo_entropy_results}), however, it can be further improved with GRPO with Dirichlet Sampling.
+Interestingly, the third token’s entropy remains relatively high, which might indicate that the model hedges among several partial expansions at that step, which may help preserve useful diversity of reasoning.
+Therefore, CoT2-MTS enables a model trained with discrete SFT to produce continuous outputs and improves its final performance.
+Finally, in \Cref{app:exp-results-grpo}, we illustrate how GRPO with Dirichlet sampling further improves the performance of CoT2 model trained with CSFT.

-\textbf{ProsQA and ProntoQA evaluation:} {Table \ref{tab:prosqa_prontoqa_results} provides an evaluation of the benefits of GRPO with CoT2-MTS on models trained with discrete or continuous SFT. \textbf{Remarkably, we observe that both CoT2 and discrete CoT models consistently improve across all rollout sizes} ($K=6,8,12$), with larger $K$ values yielding better final accuracies by promoting more exploration.
-Notably, the discrete CoT model benefits relatively more from reinforcement learning compared to CoT2, likely because the CoT2 model already incorporates exploration implicitly through continuous supervision (CSFT).
-Aligning with this, we observe that for the ProntoQA dataset, the final performance of discrete CoT approaches that of the CoT2 model.
-Finally, we expect that, the performance gain of the MNNS task could be more limited compared to ProsQA and ProntoQA due to the highly structured nature of the MNNS task which makes CSFT supervision a natural choice and difficult to improve over.}
+\textbf{ProsQA and ProntoQA evaluation:} Table \ref{tab:prosqa_prontoqa_results} provides an evaluation of the benefits of GRPO with CoT2-MTS on models trained with discrete or continuous SFT. \textbf{Remarkably, we observe that both CoT2 and discrete CoT models consistently improve across all rollout sizes} ($K=6,8,12$), with larger $K$ values yielding better final accuracies by promoting more exploration.
+Notably, the discrete CoT model benefits relatively more from RL training compared to CoT2, likely because CoT2 already internalizes exploration implicitly through CSFT training.
+Aligning with this, we observe that for the ProntoQA task, the final performance of discrete CoT approaches that of the CoT2 model.
+Finally, gains on MNNS are smaller than on ProsQA/ProntoQA, likely because MNNS is highly structured and closely aligned with the CSFT targets, leaving limited headroom for RL to improve over.